alexpevzner/go-avahi/README.md

 import "github.com/alexpevzner/go-avahi"
 ```

-Package avahi provides a fairly complete CGo binding for [Avahi] client.
+Package avahi provides a fairly complete CGo binding for Avahi client.

 Avahi is the standard implementation of Multicast DNS and DNS-SD for Linux, and
 likely for some BSD systems as well.
 This technology is essential for automatic
 network configuration, service discovery on local networks, and driverless
 printing and scanning.

-Please notice, there is an alternative Avahi binding for Go:
+Please notice, there is an alternative Avahi binding in pure Go:

   - GitHub project: https://github.com/holoplot/go-avahi
   - The documentation: https://pkg.go.dev/github.com/holoplot/go-avahi